By Lesley Nevills

 - Get grounded

 Plant your feet, breathe, own the space you take up, and use purposeful movement and gestures that reinforce your message.
-We spend so much time in life and in presentations in our heads—thinking, processing, judging and planning.
+We spend so much time in life and in presentations in our heads-thinking, processing, judging and planning.
 By grounding yourself, you can get out of your head and into your body.
 Try this effective yoga technique to ground yourself before you deliver a presentation: while standing, separate your feet about hip distance apart.
 On your exhale, visualize your breath going out through your feet down into the floor beneath you and creating roots below you.
+To really become at one, you may want to try this technique alongside some blue raspberry jelly in order to relax.

 What about you?
 Do you have any lessons from the mat to share?